thisisnabi/thisisnabi/README.md

 # Hi there 👋 I'm Nabi (or @thisisnabi)

-Currently at Alibaba, additionally working on the .NET Community to make your life as developer easier!
+Currently at Alibaba, and additionally working on the .NET Community to make your life as a developer easier!

 ## 🤓 - ME